What’s one metric every Amazon seller should continually monitor?

 Suspensions occur when your ODR is slightly above 1%.
 After seller privileges are removed, you have 17 days to come back with a plan of action to be reinstated.

 But if your ODR is dramatically above 1%, Amazon views it as an indication that serious issues are at play — things like excessively late deliveries and numerous cancellations, which have a direct impact on how consumers will view the marketplace itself.

 This is why that 3% we mentioned earlier could be catastrophic.
 Instead of a temporary suspension and appeals process, your account could be terminated altogether.

 If you’re using ChannelAdvisor’s Amazon Dashboard, you can review your performance at any time by looking at Sell > Amazon Marketplace in ChannelAdvisor.
 The ODR is shown as part of your account health status.

 You can also monitor your “performance over time” for the past 12 months, in both percentage and value.
 Because this is how Amazon monitors performance, it’s a valuable way for sellers to understand exactly how they’re viewed by Amazon.

 While there’s a wide range of marketing, selling and fulfilling activities to consider, a couple of key elements will always be at play when it comes to your Amazon ODR.

 We strongly recommend carefully reading ALL A-to-z claims and customer feedback — the primary drivers of your ODR — to discover what’s causing them.
 Is it late shipments, cancellations or mismatched expectations?

 If you find a recurring problem, make it a top priority.
 The sooner you overcome any issues, the less chance they’ll have to impact your rating.
 If you sell overseas, make sure you can translate and understand all A-to-z claims and customer feedback.

-Second, make fast and free shipping a top priority.
-If there’s one thing that’s bound to result in negative feedback, it’s delivery delays.
+Delivery delays result in negative feedback.
 Whether you fulfill orders in-house or rely on third-party logistics, take pains to ensure minimal but accurate handling times and reliable, on-time shipment tracking uploads.